jeanucer/jeanpump/README.md

 3. Shows ROI (in %) after pump

 License:
-To start the software you need a license key
+To start the software you need a license key.
 After getting the key paste it into config.json

 Feedback = Telegram bot ==> @jeanucerbot